NETWAYS/foreman-training/usermanagement/04_auditing.md

 All this auditing data are browse and searchable in the WebGUI via "Monitor > Audits".
 To get detailed auditing data or specific change history simply select an entry.

+The events can be deleted or anonymized via cron as needed.
+This will be covered in a later section of the training material.

 ~~~ENDSECTION~~~